ignasa007/Dropout-Effects-GNNs/README.md

 python -m plots.linear_gcn.compare_drop --dataset ${dataset} # right plot
 ```

-- `${dataset}` can be one of Proteins and MUTAG.
+- `${dataset}` can be one of Proteins and Mutag.
 Technically, PTC can work as well, but it only has 188 graphs, and we report results for 200 graphs in the manuscript.
 The implementations can only use these datasets right now because PyG has a common API for them, but one can edit the line `dataset = TUDataset(...)` to use any other suitable dataset.
 Importantly, the dataset must have small graphs for fast sensitivity computation.
 - The image files are stored at `./assets/linear-gcn/asymmetric/${dataset}.png` and `./assets/linear-gcn/compare-drop/${dataset}.png`, respectively.

 **Table 2**